 Ashiatsu DeepFeet Bar Therapy® (formerly Ashiatsu Oriental Bar Therapy) is a westernized version of barefoot massage and is very much like Swedish massage with flowing and relaxing strokes, yet the pressure is very heavy on the body like deep tissue massage.

+Enjoy a massage or body treatment with a spouse, friend, or loved one in the same room.
 We require advanced notice for couples massages requests in order to have time to coordinate two therapists available at the same time.
-If you would like a couples massage, or mulitple services by different providers (such as a massage and facial) please email us details including the location you prefer, date and time of day needed, length of massage, and special requests: email@example.com.
+If you would like a couples massage, please email us details including the location you prefer, date and time of day needed, length of massage, and special requests: firstname.lastname@example.org.

 Massage Cupping is the combination of massage movements and negative pressure with the use of a suction device on the skin.
 A cup is positioned at the area to be treated and, depending on the type of cups being used; a vacuum is created within the cup to draw the skin and underlying tissue into the cup.
 The produced vacuum creates a suction effect that increases blood and lymphatic circulation systemically and to the local area, relaxes muscle tissue and support, draws stagnation, pathogenic factors and toxins out of the body and releases a myriad of pain causing factors.